codingforeternity/datascience/Fred-Refs.md

+Bloodline, season 2 episode 1.
+Kevin sells his boat for $8k to a black guy named Freddy who always has good luck fishing with it.

 the vector of food is more similar to the vector of cat (as measures by their dot product) than the vectors of **several other randomly chosen words** (e.g. democracy, greed, [freddy](https://www.quora.com/What-is-negative-sampling)), instead of all other words in language.

 Freddy, the (former) BBQ joint owner in House of Cards